Music & Me

 In 1988 Elmore Music was going out of business, so I bought a Kentucky A-Style mandolin.
 A mandolin is just a fretted version of a fiddle that you pick like a guitar.
 There are some other style differences, but basically any song you know on the fiddle, you know on the mandolin.
 So now I was a mandolin player as well.. sorta.
 In 2012 I donated my original Kentucky mando to a church in Connecticut and bought an Eastman MD615 from Wayne at Kenny's bluegrass barn in Oneida, TN where we play on Thursday nights.
 I still have and play this mandolin.

-So, I've added a few instruments lately.... a five string Knilling fiddle with integrated pickups, a Red Line Acoustic resonator guitar (matte black, sounds GREAT), a Chinese fiddle with Dragon Head at the scroll just cuz it looks cool, an Autoharp, and a Hudson 6-string pedal steel guitar.
+So, I've added a few instruments lately.... a five string Knilling fiddle with integrated pickups, a Red Line Acoustic resonator guitar (matte black, sounds GREAT), a Chinese fiddle with Dragon Head at the scroll just cuz it looks cool, and an Autoharp.
 I travel with an Composite Acoustic-brand guitar and a Gayford Carbon Fiber fiddle because they're impervious to temperature and humidity swings.

 So now, in addition to music jams all around here, we also have a neighborhood "band."
 In polite company we call ourselves The Spruce Creek Ramblers, but when we have a naughty crowd we play as Bastard Flatts (like Rascal Flatts, but edgier).
 If you're in our neighborhood and sing or play, YOU'RE IN THE BAND.
 Sometimes we're just a two-piece with acoustic guitars.
 Sometimes we have 8 players and saxophones, harmonicas & a PA system.
 We don't get paid.
 Will work for beer.
 Or food.